 In the late summer of 1939, one month before the outbreak of the Second World War, Miró moved to Varengeville-sur-Mer, in Normandy, hoping to escape from the harsh circumstances surrounding…

 In the late summer of 1939, one month before the outbreak of the Second World War, Miró moved to Varengeville-sur-Mer, in Normandy, hoping to escape from the harsh circumstances surrounding him.
 A period of seclusion would help his process of introspection, in which the night sky with its celestial bodies played an essential role.
-“Constellations”, a series of twenty-three washes on paper, seemingly attempts to represent the entire order of the cosmos, with weightless figures relating to the Earth and sharing their universe with a large number of celestial signs.

 FIGURE IN FRONT OF THE SUN